adrianrudnik/ablegram/website/docs/search/parser/ableton-live-set.md

 The file was created in the chinese zodiac sign represented by `{string}`.

-- `file:zodiac-chinese=rabbit` if the file was created in the Rabbit zodiac sign.
+- `+tags:"file:zodiac-chinese=rabbit"` if the file was created in the Rabbit zodiac sign.
 </IndexTag>